jbloomlab/phydms/docs/ExpCM.rst

 Specifiying diversifying pressure at sites
 ----------------------------------------------
 In some cases, it might be possible to specify *a priori* expections for the diversifying pressure at each site.
 For instance, viruses benefit from amino-acid change in sites targeted by the immune system and, consequently, these sites have a higher rate of amino-acid substitution than expected given their level of inherent functional constraint.
-We can incorporate our expectations for diversifying pressure  at specific sites into the selection terms :math:`F_{r,xy}` in order to better reflect our expectations about diversifying selection.
+We can incorporate our expectations for diversifying pressure  at specific sites into the selection terms :math:`F_{r,xy}`.

 Let :math:`\delta_{r}` be the pre-determined diversifying pressure for amino-acid change at site :math:`r` in the protein.
 A large positive value of :math:`\delta_r` corresponds to high pressure for amino-acid diversification, and negative value corresponds to expected pressure against amino-acid diversification beyond that captured in the amino-acid preferences.
 We then replace :math:`\omega` in Equation :eq:`Frxy` with the expression :math:`\omega_{1}\times\left(1+\omega_{2}\times\delta_{r}\right)`, resulting in selection terms: